beararmy/webtools/bash-ipmi-fancontroller/README.md

 I installed non-Dell (_how dare I?!_) hardware into my R7910 the fans sit around 5000 rpm each because of a 'non-oem hardware profile'.
 This is not acceptable for a quiet office so I have enabled IPMI over Network from within the iDRAC and manually turn runs up and down.
 I know this ESX host is rarely CPU stressed so am comforable with long check durations.

+## Setup

+1. Install the shell script somewhere local

+2. Create credentials and enable IPMI over LAN on the iDrac

+2. Configure your login creds, temperatures, limits, and fan speeds (and maybe name of CPU temp, R7910 is just 'temp' so this may need smol rework)

+3. Cronjob to call the script

+4. Profit.

 ## Drac Config

 I add another user specifically for this.
 No other permissions should be required.

 ### Create a user

 1. Overview > iDRAC Settings > User Authentication

 2. Click on a user number.

 3. Under IPMI User Privileges

 Set "Maximum LAN User Privilege Granted" to *Administrator*

 ### Enable IPMI